Calumpit: Festivals

 Calumpit celebrates its town fiesta from June 23 to 24.
 The Libad is a river procession held every Saint John's Eve on June 23 to honour the town's patron saint.
 Calumpiteños sing, dance and douse water to "baptize" passers-by, recalling the saint's characteristic act.
 The ritual and its traditional route are relics of the old fluvial procession held when Apalit and Hagonoy were still governed from Calumpit.
 The festivities carry on to the next day, June 24, the feast of Saint John the Baptist.

-Every June 23, a day before John the Baptist's feast, Calumpit's 29 barangays participate in the "Libad sa Ilog" fluvial float parade.
+Every June 23, a day before the feast, Calumpit's 29 barangays participate in the "Libad sa Ilog" fluvial float parade.
 Well-decorated pagodas pass along Calumpit River, the historic site of Battle of Calumpit from Barangays Gatbuca and Bagbag (Caniogan-Santo Niño) bridges passing Iba O Este along MacArthur Highway towards the San Juan Bautista Church.

 One of the oldest barangays in the town, established in 1575, Santa Lucia is very popular and famous because of the supposedly miraculous image of its patroness, Saint Lucy.
 During the village festival, every December 12–13, the streets of the village are strung with colorful banderitas, as is the façade of Santa Lucia Church.
 Pilgrims visit the church for the two-day celebration, with the novena to the saint beginning on December 4.

 Calumpit longganisa festival

 On March 24–25, 2023, the town's 451st Founding Anniversary, Mayor Glorime M. Faustino led the 1st Calumpit longganisa Festival with a 514 meters "Longest Boodle Fight" along Pulilan Regional Road.
 3,000 people who participated from Barangays Caniogan and Corazon ate the star "Longganisang Bawang" of Bikers Longganisa makers.
 Calumpit's 29 barangays residents joined the 500-meter longganisa boodle fight spread along the Calumpit-Pulilan Road, in its 2nd Longganisa Festival on 23 March 2024.